 Note 1: If Subscribe to Care Team Updates is supported, will have to support Provide Care Team

-Table X.1-1 lists the transactions for each actor directly involved in the DCTN Profile.
+Table X.1-1 lists the transactions for each actor directly involved in the DCTM Profile.
 To claim compliance with this Profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 X.1.1 Actor Descriptions and Actor Profile Requirements